Aaron98990/ways-of-the-game/misconduct.md

 > The referee: keeps a record of the match and provides the appropriate authorities with a match report, including information on disciplinary action and any other incidents that occurred before, during or after the match Law 5.3

-Footballl associations (FAs) often create codes for misconduct.
+Football associations (FAs) often create codes for misconduct.
 In the United States, they are called "Report Codes" and their full list is <a href="US%20Misconduct%20Codes.pdf" target=”_blank”>here</a>.
 In England, they are called "Charge Codes" and their full list is <a href="England%20Misconduct%20Codes.pdf" target=”_blank”>here</a>.
 The code for dissent (caution) in the United States is "DT" and in England it is "C2".

 ## Referee's authority
 > The referee: